4 Easy Steps to Resurrect Your Social Media Presence

 Remember, the best Facebook posts are short.
 Fast Company has said that the ideal status is less than 40 characters – pretty amazing, considering that Twitter is the network with the harsh character limit, and their ideal post length is 100 characters!
 Many Facebook posts link off to longer content, but the text you add above the link or image should be pithy and quick.

 Don’t have time to write your own content, or not sure how to present it attractively on social media?
-Consider working with a content marketing service that will ensure a steady flow of content to your social media profiles.
-With a good company, this will be the ‘high quality’ content Facebook is talking about.
-They have the time to spend on creating content that you don’t.
+Consider working with a content marketing service that will ensure a steady flow of high-quality content to your social media profiles.

-After you do all of the above, when new patients visit your active and interesting social media profiles, they’ll actually want to follow you!
-But how do you get people visiting those pages in the first place?
+With an active and engaging social presence, new patients will actually want to follow you!
+But how do you get patients visiting your pages in the first place?

 Listing your social media profiles on your website is a great place to start, as an integrated web presence is the foundation of a strong business.
 But there’s another easy answer – and best of all, it’s free.